jeffreyhwatson/online_outcomes/README.md

 Statistical testing was also employed to develop the following recommendations to help drive a higher level of satisfactory outcomes:

-- Preemptive outreach and support programs for non-traditional learners and lower income students, and inferential research into the advantages and disadvantages that socioeconomic status and education level confer in an academic setting to help refine those programs moving forward.
+- Preemptive outreach and support programs should be implemented for non-traditional learners and lower income students, and inferential research should be conducted examining the advantages and disadvantages that socioeconomic status and education level confer in an academic setting to help refine those programs moving forward.

-- Encourage students to maintain a modest course load.
-Over half of the students with a heavy course load withdraw before the and of the course and even a medium course load make a withdrawl about as likely as a passing grade.
+- Students should be advised to maintain modest course loads.
+Over half of the students with a heavy course load withdraw before the end of the course, and even a medium course load makes a withdrawl about as likely as a passing grade.

-- Encourage students to maintain a medium or higher online activity level and initiate an automated reminder system that triggers when a student fall below a predetermined level.
+- Counsel students to maintain medium or higher online activity levels, and initiate an automated reminder system that triggers when a student fall below a predetermined level.
 Also, initiate an web design assessment and A/B testing program with the goal of identifying ways of driving up student engagement.

 ***
 ## Business Understanding
 In the years before the pandemic, online learning had been enjoying slow, reliable growth <sup>1</sup>, and was predicted to become a \$350 Billion global market by 2025.<sup>2</sup> Covid-19 has only accelerated this trend, with examples such as the online learning platform edX experiencing a 15-fold growth in registrations in April 2020<sup>3</sup>, and almost 93\% of school-age children engaged in online learning in 2020.<sup>4</sup>

 While the growth in online learning has provides opportunites, it has also raises concerns about student engagement, learning loss, and inequality.
 According to a recent NASPA Foundation survey, the main concern of over 70\% of college students is staying engaged with their online course materials<sup>5</sup>.
 The World Bank also reports that school closures and online learning have led to widespread learning loss across Europe and Central Asia<sup>6</sup>, and Harvard Professor Todd Rose notes that "Poor students and first-generation students often don’t do as well online."<sup>7</sup>

-This project aims to develop recommendations for strategies to avoid unstatisfactory outcomes in online learning environments and implement a model that can predict unfavorable outcomes in a timely manner so interventions can be applied to improve those outcomes.
+This project aims to develop recommendations for strategies to avoid unsatisfactory outcomes in online learning environments and implement a model that can predict unfavorable outcomes in a timely manner so interventions can be applied to improve those outcomes.

 ***
 ## Data Understanding